ldtalent/vatsaldesai-resume-parsing/README.md

 #Skill extraction from resumes

-Following command needs to be run before each script run:-
+Following command needs to be run before each script run(only if OCR option is enabled):-

 export GOOGLE_APPLICATION_CREDENTIALS="<path to google vision api credentials - which will be .json file>"